SAP-samples/vora-vine/tutorials/document_store/README.md

    ![Alt text](./images/9.jpg "Optional title")

 9. We can also see data in json format by adding expression.
-For that again click on “switch to json” in the JSON part of view.
+For that again click on “switch to json” in the JSON part of view and click to '+' mark.
 A JSON Definition window will pop up where we have to enter the json expression.

     ![Alt text](./images/10.jpg "Optional title")